StreetDog71/meetup-20240924/README.md

 A basic custom block developed during the WordPress Meetup on 24-09-2024 in Lisbon

-# To get started
+# How to get started

-1. To install the node_modules, open the terminal in the plugin root folder and run this command:
+# 1. To get the node_modules, open the terminal in the plugin root folder and run this command:

 	npm install

-2. To compile the src folder into the build folder run this command:
+# 2. To compile the block for testing run this command in the plugin root folder:

 	npm start

 This command will keep running and will compile any change you make to the files in the src folder

-3. To compile and minimize your block for production run this command:
+# 3. To compile and minimize your block for production run this command in the plugin root folder:

 	npm run build

 This command will run only once.